Rayhatron/matthewgraybosch.com/_pages/books/books-silentclarion.md

 ## Featured Review

+Amazon has plenty of reviews, but some bloggers were kind enough to also post reviews on their own sites.
+If you can't find yours below, [drop me a line](/contact/).

+### Dave Higgins on *Silent Clarion*

 > Graybosch creates an interesting world of light-handed and benevolent totalitarian rule against the background of a world that has rebuilt itself after a global collapse.
 This allows Artificial Intelligences and cutting-edge technology to sit comfortably next to ubiquitous mêlée combat and secrets hidden in the backwoods.
 > <div class="form_row_right_align"><cite><a href="https://davidjhiggins.wordpress.com/2015/10/23/silent-clarion-by-matthew-graybosch/">&mdash;Dave Higgins</a></cite></div>